»Overview of Terraform Cloud Features

 Remote execution helps provide consistency and visibility for critical provisioning operations.
 It also enables powerful features like Sentinel policy enforcement, cost estimation, notifications, version control integration, and more.

 - More info: Terraform Runs and Remote Operations

 Remote execution can be disabled on specific workspaces with the "Execution Mode" setting.
-The workspace will still host remote state, and Terraform CLI can use that state for local runs via the remote backend.
+The workspace will still host remote state, and Terraform CLI can use that state for local runs via the Terraform Cloud CLI integration.

 Terraform's local workflow manages a collection of infrastructure with a persistent working directory, which contains configuration, state data, and variables.
 Practitioners can use separate directories to organize infrastructure resources into meaningful groups, and Terraform will use content from whichever directory it is invoked from.